electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-8. Add the needed device to your project.
-You can specify the device by its Id, Name, MAC, IMP Agent Id.
+8. Add the test fixture to your project.
+You can specify the device by its ID, Name, MAC or Agent ID.

 ```
 > impt device assign --device 5000d8c46a56cfca